Astitvasinghbhandari/Marketing.campaign.analysis/README.md

 Calculated by campaign and by weekday to understand revenue behavior.
 Composite Quality Score

+### Quality Score
-### A custom metric combining CTR, conversion rate, CPA, and ROMI to rank campaigns holistically.
+A custom metric combining CTR, conversion rate, CPA, and ROMI to rank campaigns holistically.

 ### Spend–Revenue Elasticity
 Shows how sensitive revenue is to changes in marketing spend.